Oleksandra Nikolayenko

-Oleksandra Nikolayenko-Ruffin (Олександра Ніколаєнко; born 3 July 1981 in Budapest, Hungary) is a Ukrainian model and actress.
+Oleksandra Nikolayenko-Ruffin (Олександра Ніколаєнко; born 3 July 1981 in Budapest, Hungary) is a Ukrainian actress, model and beauty pageant titleholder.

 Education

-She studied at the Odessa National Law Academy, and worked for Savrox Models Agency in Odessa.
+She studied at the Odesa National Law Academy, and worked for Savrox Models Agency in Odesa.
 She takes an active part in charitable projects.
 She speaks Ukrainian, Russian and English.

 Pageantry

-She held the "Miss Odessa", "Miss Ukraine South", "Miss Ukraine", "Miss Student", "Miss Tourism-Europe", "First vice-Miss Tourism-Planet", "Miss American Dream" and "Miss Tourism International" titles.
+She held the "Miss Odesa", "Miss Ukraine South", "Miss Ukraine", "Miss Student", "Miss Tourism-Europe", "First vice-Miss Tourism-Planet", "Miss American Dream" and "Miss Tourism International" titles.
 She represented Ukraine at Miss World 2001 and placed among the top ten.
 Later, she was the 2004 Miss Ukraine Universe winner and represented Ukraine at Miss Universe 2004 in Ecuador 2004.
 She has received more beauty awards than any other woman in Ukraine.
 She was invited to judge the Miss Universe 2005 finals in Thailand.